 - BEST Program: Through the National Institutes of Health, the BEST (Broadening Experiences in Scientific Training) Program is available to graduate students and postdocs.
-This is a university-wide initiative that offers workshops, off-campus alternatives to the traditional rotations in years 1-2, and mentorship or externship opportunities for careers beyond the academy.
+This is a university-wide initiative that offers workshops, off-campus alternatives to the traditional rotations in years one and two, and mentorship or externship opportunities for careers beyond the academy.
 It will be expanded further in 2018-2019.

-- Online Career Resources: Cornell makes available to graduate students the resources of Versatile PhD, the oldest, largest online community dedicated to careers beyond academic for PhDs in humanities, social sciences, and STEM.
-ImaginePhD is planning tool for PhD students and postdoctoral scholars in the humanities and social sciences.
+- Online Career Resources: Cornell makes available to graduate students the resources of Versatile PhD, the oldest, largest online community dedicated to careers beyond academia for Ph.D.s in humanities, social sciences, and STEM.
+ImaginePhD is planning tool for Ph.D. students and postdoctoral scholars in the humanities and social sciences.

 - Career Outcomes: In partnership with the Survey Research Institute and Institutional Research and Planning, the Graduate School continues to implement and fine-tune processes for delivery and analysis of four student survey instruments to obtain information on students’ experiences (admitted not attending, new students, doctoral experience, and exit surveys).
 Included in these surveys is a Doctoral Career Outcomes project to develop an approach for tracking alumni career outcomes.

-- Graduate and Professional Degree Networking Group: The Graduate School has encouraged alumni/student interactions through the new Graduate and Professional Degree Networking Group in CUVolunteer.
+- Graduate and Professional Degree Networking Group: The Graduate School has encouraged alumni/student interactions through CUeLINKS, an alumni/student networking and mentoring platform, and through the Graduate and Professional Degree Networking Group in CUVolunteer.

-- Colman Leadership Program: Through a partnership with the College of Engineering established in 2015, the Graduate School now offers the Colman Leadership Program, an intensive 4-day leadership immersion program, to PhD students from across all graduate fields.
+- Colman Leadership Program: Through a partnership with the College of Engineering established in 2015, the Graduate School now offers the Colman Leadership Program, an intensive four-day leadership immersion program, to Ph.D. students from across all graduate fields.